Why Establishing a Rainy Day Fund Should Be Your #1 Savings Priority

-When it comes to personal finance tips, there’s a lot of advice out there.
-A good chunk of it is common sense—don’t spend all your money at coffeeshops and bars, try to live within your means, save where possible, splurge only when you can afford it, etc.—but some of the finer points of responsibly enjoying financial independence and working toward various financial goals, like the difference between a rainy day fund and an emergency fund (and why both are important), can easily get lost.
+When it comes to personal finance tips, there's a lot of advice out there.
+A good chunk of it is common sense—don't spend all your money at coffeeshops and bars, try to live within your means, save where possible, splurge only when you can afford it, etc.—but some of the finer points of responsibly enjoying financial responsibility and working toward various financial goals, like the difference between a rainy day fund and an emergency fund (and why both are important), can easily get lost.

 An emergency fund is intended to cover standard living expenses; a rainy day fund is for surprise emergencies, like a pipe bursting in your kitchen, a pet suddenly getting sick, or your car breaking down.
-An emergency fund keeps you afloat during extended periods of financial difficulty, and a rainy day fund gets you through a short crisis or one-time incident without going into debt—and as such it should be everyone’s first priority once they start supporting themselves and making money.
+An emergency fund keeps you afloat during extended periods of financial difficulty, and a rainy day fund gets you through a short crisis or one-time incident without going into debt—and as such it should be everyone's first priority once they start supporting themselves and making money.
+Even if you can't save enough money for a real emergency fund, having a small amount of money tucked away is better than nothing.

 "I very strongly believe that the rainy day fund or the financial safety net, the one that we would say is equivalent to one month's worth of expenses, is going to take priority, even over paying off the high interest rate debt," says Lauren Anastasio, CFP at personal finance company SoFi.